LOADING ...

 roblem," the d' replies.

-"There's a elevator around the back."
+"There's a service elevator the back."

-So we made it upstairs on the
+So we made it on the elevator

-With the garbage, flies, and last potatoes
+With the garbage, flies, and last week's

 He "I'll try to find one out of the way."